binarymind/jquery-navigate/README.md

 * title : the future document title
 * ajax-content : (optional) only the content of specified element in href's page will be inserted otherwise all body content
 * ajax-target : (optional) the content will be inserted into the target element of the current page
-* ajax-section : (optional) any vaue : usefull to force the loading of the full body content if this value is different between pages

 ### Notes :